 Question 2.
 If the answer to the question 1 is yes, CT1 would like to ask for SA2 guidance on resolving the issue.

+SA2 does not see the need to inform the LMF about the change of UE’s user plane availability status.

 2 Actions